-BRiDGES works collaboratively with the Veteran Services Agency of Rockland County to implement the PFC Joseph P. Dwyer Veteran Peer Support program.
-The Dwyer program provides Vet-to-Vet support among veterans who personally understand the effects of Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).
+The Rockland County PFC Joseph P. Dwyer Veteran Peer Support Program is operated through BRiDGES and supported by the Rockland County Department of Mental Health and Rockland County Veteran Service Agency.
+Named to honor the memory of an Iraq war hero from Mount Sinai, NY, the Dwyer Program provides Vet-to-Vet support among Veterans who personally understand the effects of Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).

 Military Behavioral Health Peer Services Training

 In support of the Dwyer program, BRiDGES offers a 15 hour training in Military Behavioral Health for Veterans, Family Members and Professionals working with Veterans.
 The course provides essential information on military culture, pharmacology, recovery, service of military families and various aspects of trauma, with a special focus on military sexual trauma, PTSD and TBI.